vktr274/MLP-Fashion-MNIST/README.md

 ])
 ```

-The `Rescaling` layer is used to normalize the inputs to the range [0, 1].
+The `Rescaling` layer is used to normalize the inputs to the range [0, 1] and the `Flatten` layer is used to flatten the 28x28 images to 784 inputs.

 The following graph shows the training and validation loss and accuracy during training.